Polynomial identities in Novikov algebras: Acknowledgments

 \section{Acknowledgments}

+We thank Gleb Pogudin for enlightening comments about identities in differential algebras.
 The crucial part of work on this paper was prepared during the authors' stay at the Max Plank Institute for Mathematics in Bonn and they wish to express their gratitude to that institution for hospitality and excellent working conditions.
 This research is supported by the Institut Universitaire de France, by Fellowship USIAS-2021-061 of the University of Strasbourg Institute for Advanced Study through the French national program ``Investment for the future'' (IdEx-Unistra), by the French national research agency (project ANR-20-CE40-0016), and by the grants of the Ministry of Education and Science of the Republic of Kazakhstan (projects AP14872073 and AP14870282).